rogerhu/compsci_guides/Remove-Nth-Node-from-End-of-List.md

 5) Delete the node being pointed to by second.
 6) Return dummy.next
 ```

+**⚠️ Common Mistakes**

+- Not recognizing the dummy head technique as useful.
+The dummy head allows us to easily remove the value at the head of the list.

+- Thinking that you have to replace the nth node to delete it.
+Usually with linked list problems where we want to delete a node, we end up restructure pointers that point to and from that node to remove it from the list.

 ## 4: I-mplement

 > **Implement** the code to solve the algorithm.